 The consolidated financial statements are presented in U.S. dollars, which is the Company and each of its subsidiaries' functional currency.
-Transactions in foreign currencies are initially recorded in the functional currency at the rate on the date of the transaction.
+Transactions in foreign currencies are translated at the rate on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the rate of exchange on the date of the consolidated statement of financial position.
 All differences are taken to the consolidated statement of earnings and comprehensive earnings.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate as at the date of the initial transaction.

-(b) Business combinations
+(b) Business combinations and goodwill